gaenseklein/slidenotes/tutorials/chart.md

  +++
 +++

-as you can see, its quite easy to write down and it makes a clean linear graph out of it:
+it's quite easy to write down and slidenotes generates a clean linear graph out of it:

 +++chart
 monday:33